iameraj/iameraj/README.md

 I'm a CS student.
 I  enjoy exploring new technologies and building cool stuff for the web.

-## My goals 🚀

-- 🔭 Explore new web development trends and techs.
-- 🌐 Build responsive and user-friendly web applications.
-- 📚 Learn about backend development.

 ## What I know 💻

 <p align="center">